owenHochwald/osh/README.md

 ---

-LSH is a simple implementation of a shell in C. It demonstrates the basics of how a shell works.
+OSH is a simple implementation of a shell in C. It demonstrates the basics of how a shell works.
 That is: read, parse, fork, exec, and wait.

 ## For Now:
 - Commands must be on a single line.